-You can’t quite fully experience the essence of Italy without traveling to and visiting the unforgettably exhilarating, unique, and breathtaking city of Venice.
+You can’t quite fully experience the essence of Italy without traveling to and visiting the unforgettably exhilarating, unique, and breathtaking city of Venice (Venezia).
 Venice, the capital of the region as well as the province of Veneto, in northeastern Italy, is the beautiful “Queen of the Adriatic,” with a population of close to 262,000.

-Venice (Venezia) actually stretches across a group of different islands in the marshy, shallow, saltwater Venetian Lagoon alongside the Adriatic Sea, between the mouths of the Piave River in the north, and the Po River, to the south.
+As for the location of Venice, itactually stretches across a group of different islands in the marshy, shallow, saltwater Venetian Lagoon alongside the Adriatic Sea, between the mouths of the Piave River in the north, and the Po River, to the south.

 Interestingly, there are no historical records on the true origins of Venice, although legend says Roman refugees escaping from the Goths founded it back in 422.
 Known as the Most Serene Republic of Venice from the eighth century until the 18th century, in 1797, Venice developed into an important and substantial city-state, especially during the ninth and 12th centuries.
 It eventually became particularly known as a large and strong sea power (famous for its navy), an imperial power, a Crusades’ staging area, and a major center for trade and commerce, and art, literature, and culture during the Renaissance.